hum4nG0D/xsshunter-express/README.md

+Added an option `SSL_ENABLED=false `, so that it won't initialize SSL during startup.

+This can be beneficial, if you already have your own SSL or a reverse proxy.

+---

 # XSS Hunter Express

 ## *Sets up in 5 minutes and requires no maintenance*

 The fastest way to set up XSS Hunter to test and find blind cross-site scripting vulnerabilities.